luluzhou1/Selfish-Mining-Simulator/README.md

 ## inportant terms in blockchain security

-- Incentive compatible:
+- Incentive compatible: the incentives that motivate the actions of individual participants are consistent with following the rules established by the group.
+If the blockchain system is incentive compatible, the participants could not make profit by deviating from the protocol.
 - Block race:
 - Profit threshold: minimal 𝛼 for which employing dishonest mining strategies becomes profitable.
-- Block propagation
+- Block propagation:
 - Block withholding:

 ## Markov Chain Model